UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ### Thinlinc

-You may get the best of the MATLAB graphics by runing it the thinlinc environment.
+You may get the best of the MATLAB graphics by runing it the ThinLinc environment.

-For rackham (in ThinLinc app): rackham-gui.uppmax.uu.se
+- For rackham (in ThinLinc app): ``rackham-gui.uppmax.uu.se``

-For Bianca (from web-browser): https://bianca.uppmax.uu.se
+- For Bianca (from web-browser): <https://bianca.uppmax.uu.se>

 You may want to confer our UPPMAX ThinLinc user guide